-Honors at LSC-Kingwood is an academic program designed for high-achieving, motivated students who desire a comprehensive college experience and, through their experiences, want to grow to their full potentials.
+Honors at LSC-Kingwood is a “college within a college” designed for high-achieving, motivated students who desire a comprehensive college experience and, through their experiences, want to grow to their full potentials.
 Honors students seek to improve their academic transcripts, their transferability to four-year colleges and universities, and/or their future employability.
-There are a wide range of opportunities for incoming freshmen working toward an Honors AA or Honors AS degree, to students of any discipline pursuing honors distinction upon graduation, to students simply interested in earning individual honors course credit.
-Honors provides challenging coursework across all the core disciplines.
+There are a wide range of opportunities for incoming students working toward an Honors AA or Honors AS degree, to students of any discipline pursuing honors distinction upon graduation, to students simply interested in earning individual honors course credit.
+Honors provides challenging coursework across the core disciplines.

-Honors at LSC-Kingwood enhances the freshmen and sophomore experience by providing a community on campus that cultivates our highest level of academic excellence inside and outside the classroom.
+Honors at LSC-Kingwood enhances the first-year and sophomore experience by providing a community on campus that cultivates our highest level of academic excellence inside and outside the classroom.

 Honors classes offer students a classroom environment that is different from non-honors.
 As honors classes are smaller, they engage and challenge students through close, personal contact with faculty, and through seminar-style or discussion-based formats.
 The focus is on the student since honors does not employ the lecture and listen teaching method.
 Rather, an honors classroom is a communal space of shared learning between students, as well as between the professor and students.
 Often, an honors class is a place of experimentation and innovation in teaching and learning.

-Honors classes also include research into their curriculums, where students, under the guidance of their professors, write an analytical or argumentative research paper, and then give an oral presentation based upon the paper.
-Together, the paper and the presentation compose the honors project.
+Honors classes also include research into their curriculums, where students, with the guidance of their professors, undertake a semester-length honors project, beginning with a research proposal and ending with an analytical or argumentative research essay that follows the conventions of the discipline.
+Afterwards, students give an oral or poster presentation.
+Together, the essay and the presentation compose the honors project.

 In addition, many honors classes are enriched by experiential learning – which means learning through doing.
 Faculty may place their classroom in the real world and teach students to put discipline-specific skills into practice by conducting research in the field, at a lab, or at a museum, or they may attend an arts performance for review, among other options.